fkarg/fkarg.github.io/drafts/seven-habits.md

 **Be Proactive**:
 > When relationships are strained and the air charged with emotion, an attempt
-> to teach is often perceived as a form of judgement and rejection.
+> to teach is often perceived as a form of judgment and rejection.
 But take
 > the child alone, quietly, when the relationship is good and to discuss the
 > teaching or the value seems to have a much greater impact.